-At the same time, there is still a long list of reasons why interpretability might be desirable.
-First, in some domains, interpretability may play an important role in people's willingness to adopt a model on ethical grounds.
-For instance, if a model is used to make judicial decisions, policy makers may demand transparency to be assured that these decisions are not being made on the basis of disallowed criteria like race or proxies for race.
-Second, access to model internals allows people to better anticipate the inputs for which a model might go wrong.
-In fact, we leveraged this aspect of our own linear regression model for apartment prices to design the unusual apartment configurations used in our experiments, since we could easily see that it would place unreasonably high value on additional bathrooms while keeping other features fixed; detailed debugging and analysis would have been more difficult with a black-box model.
-Third, in settings where it is desirable to have a model that is easy to simulate (e.g., decision rules used by field workers), our experiments suggest that simple, transparent models had an advantage: the clear, two-feature model won out on being easiest to simulate.
-Fourth, while we did not investigate adoption of decision aids, it might be the case that people are more likely to adopt simple models over complex ones because they find them more appealing~\citep{simplerules}.
-Given that simple, transparent models improved predictions as effectively as any other model over the baseline of not having a model at all, if it is the case that people are more willing to adopt them, there could be substantial benefits in terms of decision quality.
-The results of our experiments should be considered jointly with these observations, some of which are quite encouraging for the use of simple, transparent models as decision aids.
+Although we found that two factors commonly thought to make machine learning models more interpretable often have negligible effects on people's behavior and, in some cases, even have detrimental effects, there is still a long list of reasons why clear models with few features may be desirable.
+First, in some domains, transparency may play an important role in people's willingness to use a model on ethical grounds.
+For instance, if a model is used to aid judicial decision making, policy makers may demand transparency so as to be assured that the model does not rely on disallowed information, like race, or proxies for disallowed information.
+Second, access to model internals permits types of debugging or analyses that would otherwise be difficult.
+In fact, we leveraged this aspect of our linear regression models to generate some of the unusual apartment configurations used in our experiments, since we could easily see that the models would place an unreasonably high value on additional bathrooms when other feature values were held constant.
+Third, in scenarios where it is desirable to have a model that is easy to simulate, our findings suggest people can better simulate the predictions of clear models with few features.
+Fourth, although we did not investigate the field adoption of machine learning models, it might be the case that people are more likely to use simpler models than more complex ones because they find them more appealing~\citep{jung2020simple}.
+Given that we did not find a large difference in participants' prediction errors between the primary experimental condition in our first two experiments, if people are more willing to use simpler models, there could be substantial benefits in terms of accuracy.

-In light of recent advances, it is likely that in the future more and more decisions will be made with the aid of machine learning.
-As we transition to this future, it is also likely there will be a demand for models that people can interpret.
+Given the widespread and increasing use of machine learning models, it is likely that people will make more and more decisions in collaboration with models.
+As this happens, it is also likely that there will be an increased demand for models that are interpretable.